Thrifty Hiker

 So, what’s the verdict after our first look at the Naturehike Cloud Up Tent?
 We went into this expecting to find a perhaps slightly lower quality (given the price) version of the Big Agnes Fly Creek.
 But to be honest, the quality of craftsmanship looks very impressive.
 I would say almost comparable to the Fly Creek itself.

 That’s all we’ve got for now folks.
-I hope you enjoyed this first look at the Naturehike Cloud Up.
+I hope you enjoyed this first look at the Naturehike Cloud Up and click here to purchase today.
 Got any great tips or stories from using this tent?
 Let us know in the comments!
 And if you like this sort of thing then check out the rest of our blog for more tips, tricks, and gear reviews from the trail.
 Bye for now!

 Find us on Facebook Subscribe to our newsletter